mpenning/ciscoconfparse/sphinx-doc/intro.rst

 What is ciscoconfparse good for?
 ----------------------------------

 After several network evolutions, you may have a tangled mess of conflicting or misconfigured Cisco devices.
-Misconfigurations of proxy-arp, FHRP timers, routing protocols, duplicated subnets, cdp, console passwords, or aaa schemes have a measurable affect on uptime and beg for a tool to audit them.
+Misconfigurations of proxy-arp, static routes, FHRP timers, routing protocols, duplicated subnets, cdp, console passwords, or aaa schemes have a measurable affect on uptime and beg for a tool to audit them.
 However, manually scrubbing configurations is a long and error-prone process.

 Audits aren't the only use for ciscoconfparse.
 Let's suppose you are working on a design and need a list of dot1q trunks on a switch with more than 400 interfaces.
-You can't grep for them because you need the interface names of layer2 trunks.
+You can't grep for them because you need the interface names of layer2 trunks; the interface name is stored on one line, and the trunk configuration is stored somewhere below the interface name.
 With ciscoconfparse, it's really this easy...

 .. sourcecode:: python